roku-oss/henka/README.md

 ## What do I need to run it?

 To run the plugin:
-* terraform has to be installed and available in PATH
+* If you want to use preinstalled Terraform - it has to be installed and available in PATH, otherwise you need to set `installTerraform`, `terraformVersion` and `terraformBaseDir` parameters
 * AWS S3 access should be configured either through env variables, default profile credentials or IAM profile
 * you need to have valid terraform scripts and environment-specific configuration files
 * you need to add the plugin to your `build.gradle` and configure TerraformTask (provided by the plugin)